SearchWP Blog

 Plus, with SearchWP, you can make custom fields, tags, categories, and many other valuable posts attributes searchable on your site.

-Now that you know how powerful SearchWP can be in improving your site search, let’s see how you can use it to add multiple search forms to your site.
+Now, let’s see how you can use it to add different search forms to your site.

 Step 1: Install and Activate SearchWP

-To get started, you’ll need to get your copy of SearchWP here.
+To get started, you’ll need to get your copy of SearchWP by visiting the website and signing up for an account.

-Next, sign in to your SearchWP account and download the plugin.
+Next, you’ll need to sign in to your SearchWP account and download the plugin.

 After downloading, copy your plugin license key in the bottom left corner on the same tab.